Building Social and Emotional Learning through Reverse-Mentoring

 For example, we’ve implemented a program at a low income school in Toronto, Canada, whereby students who were previously struggling in school were able to assume the role of dance teachers to their own educators.
 The results were astounding; these students stopped skipping classes, were able to build a rapport with their teachers, and were more willing to participate in school activities both during school hours and in extracurriculars.
 Through encouraging healthy relationships, communication, and confidence, they finally felt as though they had something to bring to both their classroom and community.

 SEL programs have been shown throughout the United States and Canada to be one of the most effective means of child development.
-Here at YEP, we hope to add positive experiences and build social-emotional skills among youth that can be transferred into future academic and job-related endeavors.
+Here at YEP, we add positive experiences and build social-emotional skills among youth that can be transferred into future academic and job-related endeavors.
 SEL programs should be introduced into early childhood education and be mandated in policy in order to create meaningful experiences and a more empathetic, responsible society.